Student Leadership Awards recognize the leadership, talent, and impact Middlebury students have on campus and in the local community.

 Students, faculty, and staff are invited to nominate students or student organizations for any of the awards listed below.

-Click the name of the award to fill out the nomination form, You are welcome to nominate individuals or groups for more than one award.
-You can also use recommendations you've written for your nominees.
+Please take some time to read the descriptions of the awards below.
+To nominate students or student groups for the Student Leadership Awards, visit the form here.
+You are welcome to nominate individuals or groups for more than one award.
+You can also use previous recommendations you've written for your nominees.

 Thank you for your help to honor and celebrate our students in this way.

 Awarded annually to a sophomore woman of color who throughout her first year demonstrated leadership, scholarship, and activism in the college community.
 The purpose of the award is to encourage academic excellence and affirm the important role of diversity on campus.